-(g) Maximum dollar amount for covered charges; and

-(h) Other benefits, if any]

-Drafting Note: The above description of benefits shall be stated clearly and concisely, and shall include a description of any deductible or copayment provision applicable to the benefits described.

-(4) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]

-(5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]

-I. Disability Income Protection Coverage (Outline of Coverage)
+D. Disability Income Protection Coverage (Outline of Coverage)

-An outline of coverage, in the form prescribed below, shall be issued in connection with policies meeting the standards of Section 7H of this regulation.
+An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates meeting the standards of Section 8C of this regulation.
 The items included in the outline of coverage must appear in the sequence prescribed:

 [COMPANY NAME]

-DISABILITY INCOME PROTECTION COVERAGE
+Disability Income Protection Coverage

 OUTLINE OF COVERAGE

-(1) Read Your Policy Carefully—This outline of coverage provides a very brief description of the important features of your policy.
-This is not the insurance contract and only the actual policy provisions will control.
-The policy itself sets forth in detail the rights and obligations of both you and your insurance company.
-It is, therefore, important that you READ YOUR POLICY CAREFULLY!
+(1) Read your [policy] [certificate] carefully.
+This outline of coverage briefly describes your coverage’s important features.
+It is not the insurance contract.
+The [policy] [certificate] itself details your rights and obligations and those of your insurance company.
+It is important that you read your [policy] [certificate] carefully!

-(2) Disability income protection coverage is designed to provide, to persons insured, coverage for disabilities resulting from a covered accident or sickness, subject to any limitations set forth in the policy.
-Coverage is not provided for basic hospital, basic medical-surgical, or major medical expenses.
+(2) Disability income protection coverage is designed to pay a benefit for disabilities resulting from a covered sickness or injury.
+The benefit may be limited in the ways described in the [policy] [certificate].
+The benefit might not fully replace your income.

-(3) [A brief specific description of the benefits contained in this policy.]
+(3) [Brief, but clear and specific, description of the benefits contained in the [policy] [certificate].]

-Drafting Note: The above description of benefits shall be stated clearly and concisely.

-(4) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]
+(4) [A clear description of any provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]

-(5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]
+(5) [A clear description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]

-J. Accident-Only Coverage (Outline of Coverage)
+E. Accident-Only Coverage (Outline of Coverage)

-An outline of coverage in the form prescribed below shall be issued in connection with policies meeting the standards of Section 7I of this regulation.
+An outline of coverage in the form prescribed below shall be issued in connection with policies or certificates meeting the standards of Section 8D of this regulation.
 The items included in the outline of coverage must appear in the sequence prescribed:

 [COMPANY NAME]

-ACCIDENT-ONLY COVERAGE

-THIS [POLICY][CERTIFICATE] PROVIDES LIMITED BENEFITS

-BENEFITS PROVIDED ARE SUPPLEMENTAL AND NOT INTENDED TO COVER ALL MEDICAL EXPENSES
+Accident-Only Coverage

+The benefits in this [policy] [certificate] are limited.

+They are intended to supplement your other health insurance coverage.

+They are not intended to cover all expenses.

 OUTLINE OF COVERAGE

-(1) Read Your [Policy][Certificate] Carefully—This outline of coverage provides a very brief description of the important features of the coverage.
-This is not the insurance contract and only the actual policy provisions will control.
-The policy itself sets forth in detail the rights and obligations of both you and your insurance company.
-It is, therefore, important that you READ YOUR [POLICY][CERTIFICATE] CAREFULLY!
+(1) Read your [policy][certificate] carefully.
+This outline of coverage briefly describes your coverage’s important features.
+It is not the insurance contract..
+The [policy] [certificate] details your rights and obligations and those of your insurance company.
+It is important that you read your [policy] [certificate] carefully!

-(2) Accident-only coverage is designed to provide, to persons insured, coverage for certain losses resulting from a covered accident ONLY, subject to any limitations contained in the policy.
-Coverage is not provided for basic hospital, basic medical-surgical, or major medical expenses.

-(3) [A brief specific description of the benefits.]
+(2) Accident-only coverage pays benefits for covered injuries from a covered accident.
+It does not provide benefits resulting from sickness.
+The benefits may be limited in ways described in the [policy] [certificate].

-Drafting Note: The above description of benefits shall be stated clearly and concisely, and shall include a description of any deductible or copayment provision applicable to the benefits described.
-Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 7A(13) of this regulation.
+(3) [Brief, but clear and specific, description of the benefits and a description of any deductible or copayment provisions applicable to the benefits described.]